bondzai/infra/readme.md

 # linux-infra-tools

-**linux-infra-tools** or Linux Infrastructure Toolbox is a collection of Bash scripts for Unix/Linux machines.
-This repository provides a simple and interactive menu-driven interface for performing these tasks.
-The scripts are designed to make it easier to handle common Linux infrastructure tasks efficiently.
+This repository provides a collection of **Bash scripts for Unix/Linux** machines.
+It's designed to handle common infrastructure tasks efficiently.

 ## Usage